 • Arkansas capital gains tax

-Cut the tax rate by 10%, which would reduce tax revenue by $9.25 million
+Cut the tax rate by 10% would reduce tax revenue by $9.25 million

-Cut the tax rate by 20%, which would reduce tax revenue by $18.5 million
+Cut the tax rate by 20% would reduce tax revenue by $18.5 million

 “State revenues have exceeded forecasts: modest cuts in the income, grocery tax and capital gains rates can occur in 2013,” according to the APF proposal.
 “Further cuts depend on three scenarios: use of dynamic scoring, economic expansion at higher growth rates, and an ongoing review of state tax exemptions led by state Rep. Davy Carter, R-Cabot.
 Savings from the elimination of tax exemptions, in the third scenario could be applied to further reductions in tax rates.”